Best MIDI keyboards for beginners 2025: Entry-level controllers for those starting out in music production

 Reasons to avoid

-For us, what elevates the MPK Mini MK3 from a simple keyboard, is the addition of eight encoder knobs which can be easily mapped to practically any parameter of your DAW, and eight full-sized MPC style drum pads.
+Usability: For me, what elevates the MPK Mini MK3 from a simple keyboard, is the addition of eight encoder knobs which can be easily mapped to practically any parameter of your DAW, and eight full-sized MPC style drum pads.
+These give you loads of hands on control over your productions, and really help you lock in with your DAW of choice.

 What you get, therefore, is a full-service production powerhouse which excels in many different playing and performing situations.
 It’s small enough to be thrown in a backpack, yet contains enough useful features and functions to make it a highly useful addition to any studio.